directus/directus/docs/concepts/application.md

 ### 2. Navigation Bar

-- **Project Name** — Shows an icon and tooltip indicating the API's connection strength, and the name of your current project, which can be configured under [Project Settings](/guides/white-labeling/#project-settings).
+- **Project Name** — Shows an icon and tooltip indicating the API's connection strength, and the name of your current project, which can be configured under [Project Settings](/guides/projects/#adjusting-project-settings).
 - **Navigation** — This is a dynamic navigation based on your current module.
-Some modules also support [Presets and Bookmarks](/concepts/platform-overview/#presets-bookmarks), which are a customizable links to specific data-sets.
+Some modules also support [Bookmark Presets](/guides/presets/#creating-a-preset), which are a customizable links to specific data-sets.

 ### 3. Page